TomasEng/Chromator/README.md

 # Chromator

 Chromator is a colour tool for websites.
-Currently it provides functions for converting between colour code formats.
+It provides functions for converting between colour code formats, and for computing relative luminance and contrast.

 ## Installation
 If using NPM, run the following command: